peterprib/node-red-contrib-prib-functions/README.md

 Key and value can be selected from msg.payload.
 Sending message with topic"@stats" places message with all stats on second port.
 If realtime metrics then a third port is shown where the message is sent if it is an outlier being outside 3 standard deviations from mean.
+This can be changed to median and number of deviations.

 ![Data Analysis Realtime](documentation/DataAnalysisRealtime.JPG "Data Analysis Realtime")
 ![Data Analysis Pearson R](documentation/DataAnalysisPearsonR.JPG "Data Analysis Pearson R")